Castles in the Sky (film)

 Castles in the Sky is a British fact-based television drama first broadcast on BBC Two on 4 September 2014.
 The movie shows Robert Watson-Watt and other British scientists' struggle to invent radar in the years leading to World War II.

 Plot

 It is the mid-1930s and Germany is making rapid advances in weaponry, especially aircraft.
 Suspecting that a war is likely, the British War Ministry look to new and advanced inventions of their own.
-This film charts the work of Robert Watson-Watt, the pioneer of Radar, and his hand-picked team of eccentric yet brilliant meteorologists as they abandon their initial direction of a death ray and struggle to turn the concept of Radar into a workable reality.
-Hamstrung by a small budget, challenging technical problems and even a spy, Watson Watt also has to deal with marital problems.
-By 1939, Watson Watt and his team have developed the world's first Radar system along England's south east coast - a system that, in 1940, will be critical in winning the Battle of Britain.
+This film charts the work of Robert Watson-Watt, the pioneer of radar, and his hand-picked team of eccentric yet brilliant meteorologists as they abandon their initial direction to build a death ray and struggle to turn the new concept of radar into a workable reality.
+Hamstrung by a small budget, challenging technical problems and even a spy, Watson-Watt also has to deal with his own marital problems.
+By 1939, Watson-Watt and his team have developed the world's first radar system and deployed it along England's southeast coast.
+In 1940, this system will prove critical in winning the Battle of Britain.